Search

 Where and When

-For your first visit, we recommend arriving 10-15 minutes early to ensure you find somewhere to park and find somewhere to sit before the service begins.
+For your first visit, we recommend arriving 10-15 minutes early - especially if you need to find somewhere to park.

 When you arrive, you should be greeted by someone on our Welcome Team who will be wearing a Welcome lanyard.
 If you have kids with you, the Welcome Team can tell you about our crèche and Sunday School.